 All electronic and telephonic communications systems and any information, communication, or file transmitted by, received from, or stored in the employer's equipment are the property of the employer.
-This includes telephone, voice-mail, email, text message (SMS), Facebook, Twitter, and any and every past, present, or future form of electronic media.
+This includes telephone, voice-mail, e-mail, text message (SMS), Facebook, Twitter, and any and every past, present, or future form of electronic media.
 Employees are permitted to use the technical resources of the employer for occasional, minimal, non-work purposes.

-An employee's access to the internet is determined by his or her pastor, pastoral coordinator, principal, or agency director.
+An employee's access to the internet is determined by his or her pastor, pastoral employee's access to the internet is determined by his or her pastor, pastoral coordinator, principal, or agency director.